U.S. judge overturns mask mandate for airplanes and trains | Business

 A federal judge in Florida said on Monday a U.S. mask mandate on public transportation is unlawful, overturning a Biden administration effort to reduce the spread of COVID-19.
 Last week, U.S. health officials extended by 15 days the mandate requiring travelers to wear masks on airplanes, trains, and in taxis, ride-share vehicles or transit hubs, saying they needed time to assess the impact of a recent rise in COVID-19 cases.

+Delta Air Lines Inc said it will continue to comply with the TSA directive on masks until it is informed otherwise.
+The TSA and Federal Aviation Administration (FAA) declined to comment.
+The CDC did not immediately comment.

 The CDC first issued a public health order requiring masks in interstate transportation in February 2021.
-The Transportation Security Administration (TSA) issued a security directive to enforce the CDC order.
-Industry groups and Republican lawmakers had wanted the administration to immediately end the 14-month-old mask mandate last week.
+The TSA issued a security directive to enforce the CDC order.
+Industry groups and Republican lawmakers had wanted the administration to end the 14-month-old mask mandate last week.

-The ruling could create confusion on airplanes where the mask mandate has caused a surge in incidents and altercations between airline officials enforcing the mandate and passengers rejecting the demand they cover their faces.
-The Federal Aviation Administration said that since January 2021, there have been a record 7,060 unruly passenger incidents reported - and 70% involved masking rules.
+The ruling could create confusion on airplanes, where the mask mandate has caused a surge in incidents and altercations between airline officials enforcing the mandate and unruly passengers rejecting the demand they cover their faces.
+Since January 2021, there have been a record 7,060 unruly passenger incidents reported, 70% involving masking rules, according to the FAA.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)